The Chechako

-The Chechako is a 1914 American drama silent film directed by Hobart Bosworth, starring Jack Conway, Myrtle Stedman, Joe Ray and Gordon Sackville.
+The Chechako is a 1914 American silent drama film directed by Hobart Bosworth, starring Jack Conway, Myrtle Stedman, Joe Ray and Gordon Sackville.
 It is based on the 1912 novel Smoke Bellew by Jack London.

 The film was scheduled for released in November 1914, but Paramount Pictures pulled the film and released Bosworth's The Country Mouse instead.
 It is unknown if the film was ever released.